Chicago Workers’ Compensation Attorney

 After experiencing a work injury in Chicago and having trouble securing compensation, turn to a team with extensive experience in these cases.
 Seidman, Margulis & Fairman, LLP are here to help.

 - Our Chicago workers’ compensation lawyers have more than 100 years of combined legal experience handling personal injury cases in Chicago.
 This gives us a high level of specialization and unique insights into the process of workers’ comp claims.

 - We have a reputation for success and have secured hundreds of millions of dollars for our clients through favorable settlements or verdicts.

 - We take Chicago workers’ compensation cases on a contingency fee basis, which means that our clients will pay no upfront or out-of-pocket costs for their case.
-Our clients only pay legal fees after we secure a favorable settlement or verdict on their behalf.
+The clients of our law firm only pay legal fees after we secure a favorable settlement or verdict on their behalf.

 Why Do You Need An Attorney For A Workers’ Comp Case?

 Unfortunately, most injured workers do not have the legal resources or experience to pursue compensation if their workers’ comp claim is denied or delayed.
-A Chicago workers’ compensation lawyer will be able to:
+An Illinois workers’ compensation lawyer will be able to:

 - Obtain all evidence related to the work injury, including video surveillance, accident reports, eyewitness statements, internal employer memos, and more.

-- Ensure that their client is evaluated by a trusted medical professional who can reassess their injury.
+- Ensure that their client is evaluated by a trusted medical professional who can reassess their work injury.

-- Handle negotiations with all parties involved, including aggressive workers’ comp insurance carriers, to obtain a fair settlement.
+- Handle negotiations with all parties involved, including aggressive workers’ comp insurance companies, to obtain a fair settlement.

 How Does Workers’ Compensation Work In Chicago?

 Workers’ compensation insurance is supposed to be a “no-fault” system.
 This means that workers injured in Illinois have the right to this insurance coverage regardless of who caused the workplace injury.
 As long as the injury occurred while the employee was operating within the scope of their employment duties, they are entitled to receive workers’ compensation.
-This type of coverage is supposed to provide payment for medical bills as well as a significant portion of lost income if the injured employee cannot work.
+This type of coverage is supposed to provide payment for medical expenses as well as a significant portion of lost income if the injured employee cannot work.

 How Often Do Work Injuries Occur in Illinois?